Message from President

 This historic milestone would never have been accomplished without your continued support and patronage.

-Over the 100 years, Iwata has undergone many ups and downs not only due to technological shifts in writing and printing but also because of difficult circumstances, including earthquake disasters, war, oil crisis, the asset-inflated economy collapse.
+Over a hundred years, Iwata has undergone many ups and downs not only due to technological shifts in writing and printing but also because of difficult circumstances, including earthquake disasters, war, oil crisis, the asset-inflated economy collapse.

 However, each time facing a difficult challenge, our people managed to find a way to overcome it with their forward-looking idea, technological innovation, relentless efforts and passion.